Patient Advisory Groups for Research Studies - some random thoughts over a few blog posts

 Our role is to bring that different perspective -a new pair of eyes to an issue.
 We are present to ask a question, shake a stick, gently puncture an opinion, challenge an attitude and occasionally declare that the Emperor has no clothes.

 I had no knowledge of science, medicine or research when I began and I am not sure whether I know that much more now.
-I have, however, found that usually helps members of the Group to have some interest and curiosity about research, treatments and science with a willingness to learn.
+I have, however, usually found that it helps members of the Group to have some interest and curiosity about research, treatments and science, combined with a willingness to learn.
 Ultimately, though, it is our experience that matters most.
 This is our ‘Specialist Knowledge’ section.

 As Dame Sally Davies, the Chief Medical Officer says, “No matter how complicated the science, or how brilliant the researcher, patients and the public always offer unique, invaluable insights.”